jantman/blog/content/2007/11/short-commentary.md

 computer labs the other day, and was pretty astonished to realize that [OpenOffice](http://www.openoffice.org/) isn't loaded on the lab computers.
 Why?
-Because 99% of their "patrons" wouldn't know what it is, and can't handle choices. <span style="font-weight: bold;">Can't handle choices</span>.
+Because 99% of their "patrons" wouldn't know what it is, and can't handle choices. **Can't handle choices**.
 Or, at least, don't want them.
 It's attitudes like this that lead to a world where you have ONE cable company, ONE phone company, ONE high-bandwidth ISP, and can only use ONE cellular provider's equipment on a network.
 I wonder how those same "patrons"